 The timing and structure of a bond issue is determined based on a number of variables such as; the timing of cash needs, current market rates, and overall mix of University debt.
 After the bonds are issued, there is ongoing oversight of proceeds distribution, arbitrage rebate calculation, covenant compliance and repayment activities.
 The debt portfolio is continually reviewed for possible cost savings using repayment, refunding or other activities.

 Currently, the University has a mix of tax exempt and taxable bonds with rates that are fixed, synthetically fixed and variable.
 The University is also part of a $350 million Commercial Paper program with the University of North Carolina at Chapel Hill.
 NC State’s portion of that program is $100 million.
-As part of its overall debt strategy, the University is party to several interest rate swaps.
-These swaps synthetically fix the interest rate on a portion of the outstanding variable rate issues.

 The University has adopted a central loan program under which it provides funding for projects under the guidance of the Vice Chancellor for Finance and Administration and the University Treasurer.
 Application form and additional information can be found here.